-You’ve been living in your home for quite a while now and it’s just too small.
-You love your neighborhood, school district, local friends and don’t want to deal with the hassle of moving.
-Sound familiar?
-This is the story for our clients who have chosen to hire us to build an addition to their home.
+You’ve been living in your home for quite a while now, and it’s just too small.
+You love your neighborhood, school district, and local friends and don’t want to deal with the hassle of moving.
+Does this sound familiar?
+This is the story of our clients who have chosen to hire us to build an addition to their home.

 Evaluate Your Existing Home

-Some projects flow better as a first floor project, some better as a second floor project, but many of them may be interchangeable based on your preference.
+Some projects flow better as a first-floor project, some better as a second-floor project, but many of them may be interchangeable based on your preference.
 For example, creating more space for entertaining makes sense to build out, ideally off the kitchen.
 Let’s dive into what separates the two.

-Building up is perfect for adding bedrooms, bathrooms, laundry rooms or a combination of the three.
-If you already have a two story home, you may have room to extend the second story over a single story garage.
+Building up is perfect for adding bedrooms, bathrooms, laundry rooms, or a combination of the three.
+If you already have a two-story home, you may have room to extend the second story over a single-story garage.
 If you currently have a ranch, you have a large range of possibilities for the second story.

 Building up is rather limited by the footprint of the first story.
 While you can cantilever out slightly past the first story, there are still restrictions.

 Building up is more intrusive to your daily lifestyle than building out.

-If you are converting a ranch to a two story home, you will need to account for a stairwell which has to be accounted for on both the first and second floors.
+If you are converting a ranch to a two-story home, you will need to account for a stairwell, which has to be accounted for on both the first and second floors.

 Depending on how much space you plan to add on, you may be able to cantilever your addition.
 Cantilevering the space means extending out the floor joists further than the existing home, allowing you to build an addition out.
-This model can be more economical than a typical foundation style addition.
+This model can be more economical than a typical foundation-style addition.